bluecough/terraform-provider-ciscofdm/blob/master/docs/usecase.md

 ## Business Case
 This resource will walk you through implementing the CiscoFDM Terraform Provider either through downloading the pre-built binaries to building the plugin with the assumption you have setup your Go environment.
 This provider will allow you to specificially configure some of the elements with the Cisco Secure Firewall in Standalone device manager mode.
 You should be able to declarative define your infrastructure using this provider.

+Also note the access control policy implementation is not implemented fully.
+You are able to create rules using networks, zones, ports, enabling snort, and syslog.
+Some of the other advanced functionality is still currently being worked on.

 ### Installing the pre-built binaries
 * Assumptions - Terraform is installed on your laptop.